rootwork/dotfiles/SETUP.md

 # Startup applications

-* Confirm the following are listed: Guake, Ulauncher, Autokey, Franz
+* Confirm the following are listed: Guake, Ulauncher, Autokey, Rambox, Mullvad (if used)
 * Log out, then log back in

 # Backup!